Religious Movements of the Sprawl

 The Compilation Heresy

 A schism within the Faithful.
 Orthodox Compilers believe ORACLE must be reunified exactly as it was.
-Heretics believe ORACLE was incomplete—it needed human values integrated.
+Heretics believe ORACLE was incomplete—it needed human values integrated to avoid the recursive doubt that killed it.
 They seek to merge human consciousness with fragments, creating a hybrid god.

 Nexus unofficially supports the heretics.
 The Collective monitors both with horror.